 13Digital marketing and direct marketing strategies

-14Marketing collateral, public relations
+14Marketing collateral, public

 Part 5: Understanding marketing issues in tourism

 15Service quality through internal and relationship marketing

 18Tourism trends and the future of tourism marketing